ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

     [realms]

-Add the full domain name and the fully qualified domain names of the primary and secondary Active Directory domain controllers.
+Add the full domain name and the fully qualified domain names of the primary and secondary Active Directory domain control nodes.
 It should look something like this:

 .. code-block:: ini